-- We do not require the prepayment of more than \$1,200 in fees and six or more months in advance. - We do not take custody of client funds or securities. - We do not have a financial condition or commitment that impairs our ability to meet contractual and fiduciary obligations toclients.
+• We do not require the prepayment of more than \$1,200 in fees and six or more months in advance.

-We have never been the subject of a bankruptcy proceeding.
+• We do not take custody of of We do not have a financial of contractual and fiduciary of oligations to clients. our ability to meet We have never been the subject of a l oankruptcy proceed ng.